A note on the behaviour of the Tate conjecture under finitely generated field extensions: Introduction

 \subsection{Acknowledgements}

-The author is very grateful to a referee for pointing out gap in a previous version of this note.
+The author is very grateful to a referee for pointing out gap in a previous version of this note and for his accurate comments, which helped clarify the exposition of the paper.
 This paper is part of the author’s Ph.D. thesis under the supervision of Anna Cadoret.
 He is grateful for her careful re-readings of this paper and her constructive suggestions.
 He thanks Marco D'Addezio for helpful discussions around the use of \cite[Proposition 2.6.]{Tate}.

-\section{Proof of Theorem \texorpdfstring{\ref{reductionTate}}-}
+\section{Proof of Theorem \texorpdfstring{\ref{higher}}-}